Professional Services Command

 - Searches for, locates, identifies, and retrieves objects, including remains and evidence, from under the surface of the water

-- Helps locate and recover drowning victims, abandoned vehicles, and (if properly trained) evidence in criminal cases
+- Helps locate and recover drowning victims, abandoned vehicles, and evidence in criminal cases

 - Provides safety divers for special events